carvel-dev/carvel/content/ytt/docs/latest/known-limitations.md

     second: *content
     ```
     `second` key-value pair will _not_ contain 123 since YAML anchors are resolved before ytt evaluates templating directives.
-- Starlark mutliline strings do not preserve whitespace.
-Reason for this is because ytt uses a modified version of Starlark that is not whitespace sensitive in order to circumvent detecting errors in indentation during parsing.
-More information on why [here](lang.md).
+- Starlark multiline strings lose indentation because of ytt's modifications to Starlark.
+There is a workaround described [here](lang-ref-string.md).